-Timing of the Phrases - Contra dancing is rigidly connected to the phrases of the music.
+Timing of the Phrases - Contra dancing is (should be) rigidly connected to the phrases of the music.
 There are two dance beats or counts to one bar of music.
 Sixteen count figures and figure sequences are matched to eight bar musical phrases (A1, A2, B1, B2).
 Eight count figures and figure sequences are usually matched to four bar musical phrases (the first and second half of each eight bar musical phrase).
 And swings almost always end at the end of an eight bar phrase.
 After rhythm, which is timing at the beat level, timing at the phrase level is the next most important aspect of contra dancing to teach.

 Weight - "Weight" is just enough tension between two dancers to establish a connection that allows cooperative movement and lead and follow signals.
 For face to face situations, it is established, in general, by leaning back at the feet, without bending your frame, just enough to connect.
 In rotation, the leaning is replaced with centrifugal force.
 Here the tension is raised with rotation speed and can be reduced by reducing separation distance.
 Weight is the primary connection between the dancers, although eye contact is also important.

 Tension in a circle is another aspect of weight, just a different orientation.
 A slight tension is needed for connection in a stationary circle, and the tension increases to hold centrifugal force for a rotating circle.